dqvn/nabdemo/README.md

 # ECommerce API documentation framework

-To support us have full picture about what API (CRUD) format/template from rest api.
-I use the Swagger to control all API to be updated automatically from source code as this screen shot:
+To support us having a full picture about all APIs (CRUD) format/template from rest api.
+I used the Swagger to control all API to be updated automatically from source code as this screen shot:

 ![Swagger](https://github.com/dqvn/nabdemo/blob/master/imgs/product-api-document.png)